-Juvenile Intervention #1 Olive Crest Program: Enhanced Intervention Support for Transitional -Aged (18-21) Foster Youth Requested Amount: \$17,500 This project provides enhanced support for vulnerable juveniles, to provide safe places to live and gain access to resources
+Juvenile Intervention #1 Olive Crest

+Program: Enhanced Intervention Support for Transitional -Aged (18-21) Foster Youth

+Requested Amount: \$17,500

 This project provides enhanced support for vulnerable juveniles, to provide safe places to live and gain access to resources so youth can reach their potential, become healthy, productive adults, and thrive.
 Olive Crest's Operation Independence program focused efforts on one of the highest-risk populations - Transitional Aged (18-21 years old) Foster Youth.
 More than 10,000 young people are in our local foster system as a result of abuse or neglect.
 When they exit the foster care system, they are alone, with no family or support system.
 Without housing, basic needs and supportive services, youth are less likely to complete education, find employment, and gain access to health care-all of which jeopardize their ability to make a successful transition to independence.

 Reviewer's Average Score: 92%

+Reviewer's Average Score.
+32/0

 Prior RAP Funding: FY22 Sponsorship: \$5,000, FY22 Small Grant: \$6,675, FY21 Mental Health Initiative:

 \$50,000

-Executive Committee Recommendation: To ratify their approval of \$17,500.
+Grants Committee Recommendation: To approve their request for \$17,500

 Juvenile Intervention #2 John F Kennedy Memorial Foundation

-Program: Ophelia Project Teen Mentoring Requested Amount: \$15,000
+Program: Ophelia Project Teen Mentoring

+Requested Amount: \$15,000